 Peace is purposeful.

-Our story begins as Peaceful Schools was formed in the late 1990s by a group of teachers dedicated to preventing youth violence in the wake of the Columbine High School shootings.
+Our story began in the late 1990s, when Peaceful Schools was formed by a group of teachers dedicated to preventing youth violence in the wake of the Columbine High School shootings.
 Since the beginning, research into resilience skills has informed our approach to mediation, conflict resolution services, school-based systems of support, and curriculum to build social-emotional and problem-solving skills in youth and adults.
 We integrate behavioral rehearsal into all of our programming to develop social-emotional competence, using role-play and real-life scenarios as the base for our activities and lessons.
 We believe that every individual can discover their own worth, use their power for good, and that together we can build the peacemakers of the world.